Feerick Center Awards and Benefit Reception

 Judge Keenan rose through the ranks of the district attorney’s office (including taking a leave of absence to serve as chief assistant district attorney for the Queens County District Attorney’s Office) to become deputy attorney general, special prosecutor of corruption in 1976.
 Judge Keenan held the position of chairman and president of the New York City Off-Track Betting Corporation from 1979 to 1982 and then became the criminal justice coordinator for New York City.

 Judge Keenan was nominated to the federal bench on September 13, 1983, by President Ronald Reagan and confirmed by the U.S. Senate a week later.
-Over his 33 years of service, Judge Keenan has presided over many historically significant cases, including the sentencing of high-profile terrorists and the conviction of members of the Colombo crime family for racketeering, labor extortion, loan sharking, and bribery of public officials.
-Judge Keenan has been a guest lecturer at Yale, Michigan, Northwestern, Columbia, St. John’s, New York University, and Fordham law schools and currently serves as a vice president for the Fordham Law Alumni Association.
+Over his 33 years of service, Judge Keenan presided over many historically significant cases, including the sentencing of high-profile terrorists and the conviction of members of the Colombo crime family for racketeering, labor extortion, loan sharking, and bribery of public officials.
+Judge Keenan was a guest lecturer at Yale, Michigan, Northwestern, Columbia, St. John’s, New York University, and Fordham law schools and served as a vice president for the Fordham Law Alumni Association.

 Judge Keenan received the Fordham-Stein Prize in 2009 and the Louis J. Lefkowitz Public Service Award in 2006, among many other accolades.
 Most recently, he received the Leon Silverman Award from the American College of Trial Lawyers.